 When Registering Skaters:

-Beginning Youth & Adult – Any skater over the age of 6 that has never had a formal skating lesson should be registered as a beginner skater.
-Coaches assess skater’s skill levels during the first day and will move the skater to the appropriate group as needed.
+Basic Skills – Any skater age 6 or over that has never had a formal skating lesson should be registered as a beginner skater.
+Coaches will assess each skater’s skill level during the first day and will move the skater to the appropriate group as needed.

 If you have questions regarding what class to register a skater for, please email firstname.lastname@example.org